OpenMS/pyopenms-docs/docs/source/user_guide/parameter_handling.rst

     # names "example1", "example2" , "example3" keys will added to p, but "param2" will update the value
     p.merge(new_p)
     print(" print the key and values pairs stored in a Param object p ") printParamKeyAndValues(p)

-In param object the keys values can be remove by key_name or prefix as
+In a param object, the keys can be removed by key name or prefix:

 .. code-block:: python
     :linenos:

-    # We now call the remove method with key of the entry we want to delete ("example3")
+    # We now call the remove method with the key of the entry we want to delete ("example3")
     new_p.remove("example3")
-    print("Key and values pairs after removing the entry with key: example3") printParamKeyAndValues(new_p)
+    print("Key and value pairs after removing the entry with key: example3") printParamKeyAndValues(new_p)

     # We now want to delete all keys with prefix "exam"